 AN AMERICAN ORIGINAL

-Born in 1855 but dead at the age of fourty-one.
+Born in 1855 but dead at the age of forty-one.
 That’s incredibly sad.

 The architect’s compact mass of brick, granite and limestone can still be seen as an outlined plaza on the courthouse square.
 Six cylinders bulged from a one-hundred-fifty-foot square, like so much clay oozing between the fingers of a clenched fist.
 At its heart, though, a 3-D cast iron grid laced with stairs paid homage to Piranesi.
 I remember climbing them at the age of twelve when dad got called for jury duty and brought me along for a civics lesson.

 Windows cut deep into the masonry walls only emphasized their thickness.
 Some were colored and leaded in the style of Tiffany, but from cheaper suppliers in Chicago or Saint Louis, I suspect.
 Transoms carried light far into the interior, though I remember it as a dim echo chamber of hard surfaces and creaking floors.
 The walls themselves seemed woven in red, orange, black, pink, grey and tan like an old Indian basket.
 As Professor Ramsay spoke Tuesday evening, I genuinely missed its crusty charm — like a well-dressed bachelor uncle with a potty mouth.

 Wood’s career thrived at a time when architects related to the building industry in a fundamentally different way.
-He could specify a rich palette of materials in remarkable variety; forms and colors suiting his sense of color and texture.
+He could specify a rich palette of materials in remarkable variety; forms and colors suiting his sense of hue and texture.
 Today we are ever more limited to what suppliers are willing to make and only then in economical quantities that fit tight budgets in a flagging economy.
 Also, new materials and new ways of building challenge builders to bid on the side of caution to cover their inexperience.

-It’s no wonder we admire architects of Halsey Wood’s generation.
+It’s no wonder we admire architects and builders of Halsey Wood’s generation.
 Their design and craftsmanship are irreplaceable.

 William Halsey Wood is real, though his contribution to Agincourt is convenient fiction.
 In this case, however, I’ve carried the fiction another step by also inventing my lecture to the Fennimore County Historical Society.
 Forgive me for entering my own fictional world.
 It’s comfy there.